hideyukiinada/ml/examples/readme_gan.md

 During a training process, you alternate training for Discriminator and Generator.
 As you iterate through many cycles, Generator learns to produce more real-looking fake images.
 Now GAN has become very popular and there are many variants.
 Most notably [DCGAN](https://arxiv.org/abs/1511.06434) and [CycleGAN](https://junyanz.github.io/CycleGAN/).
 The latter can generate images of zebras from horse images!

-In this article, I would like to explaine how I implemented GAN to generate digit (number) looking images from scratch.
+In this article, I would like to discuss how I implemented GAN to generate digit (number) looking images from scratch.

 ## Goal of this project
 The objective of this project is to feed 60,000 digit images from [the MNIST database